The Queers

-The Queers are an American punk rock band, formed in 1981 by Portsmouth, New Hampshire native Joseph “Joe” P. King (a.k.a.
+The Queers are an American punk rock band, formed in 1981 by Portsmouth, New Hampshire native Joseph "Joe" P. King (a.k.a.
 Joe Queer) along with Scott Gildersleeve (a.k.a.
-Tulu), and John “Jack” Hayes (a.k.a.
+Tulu), and John "Jack" Hayes (a.k.a.
 Wimpy Rutherford).
 With the addition of Keith Hages (ex-guitarist of Berlin Brats) joining on bass in 1983 the band started playing their first public performances.
 The revised line-up played a total of six live shows between 1983 and 1984.
 This earliest era of The Queers formation initially broke up in late 1984; however, Joe Queer re-formed the band with an all-new line-up in 1986.
 In 1990, after several more band line-up changes the band signed with Shakin' Street Records to release their debut album, Grow Up.
 The album earned the band notability within New England, but with the release of their next album, 1993's Love Songs for the Retarded, on Lookout!
 Records, their following grew.

 In 2006, after releasing six albums on Lookout!
 Records, the band rescinded their master rights from the label, citing breach of contract over unpaid royalties.
 Later that year they signed with Asian Man Records.

 The Queers' cover of "Wipe Out" was featured in the 2007 Columbia Pictures and ImageWorks Studios mockumentary film Surf's Up, produced by Sony Pictures Animation and National Geographic Films.

+The staff of Consequence ranked the band at number 28 on their list of "The 100 Best Pop Punk Bands" in 2019.

 History

 The Queers were formed in 1981 in Portsmouth, New Hampshire.
-The original line-up consisted of guitarist/vocalist Joe “Queer” King, bassist Tulu, and drummer Wimpy Rutherford.
+The original line-up consisted of guitarist/vocalist Joe "Queer" King, bassist Tulu, and drummer Wimpy Rutherford.
 Tulu introduced Joe Queer and Wimpy Rutherford to The Ramones in 1976 but it would be another five years before they formed the Queers shortly after Joe King returned to New Hampshire having spent a summer in Manhattan Beach, California.
 While Queer was on the west coast he saw many of the original Los Angeles punk rock bands including the Zeros, the Germs, Black Flag, the Dickies, Fear, and Angry Samoans.
 All three had previously played in earlier bands before forming the Queers including the Objects, the Falling Spikes, the Bugs, and the Monsignors.
 Tulu and the Objects released an album in 1980 (recorded live in 1978) and released a solo single in 1981 under his given name.
 Tulu stated that their band moniker had nothing to do with homosexuality, and meant queer as in someone strange or an outsider.